ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 As you can probably tell non-essential featues were not followed too closely by me. ^^

 ## The Exploit
-The unchecked heap allocations can lead to a double free and so allocations at arbitrary locations.
-This is done via repeatedly freeing the same pointer and then overwriting the fwd pointer of this tcache-bin (beause of the double free it still in it) to return a chunk in a location chosen by us.
+The unchecked deletions result in double frees, which can be used to force malloc returning Pointers into arbitrary locations.
+This is done via repeatedly freeing the same pointer and then overwriting the fwd pointer of this tcache-bin (beause of the double free that's still in it) to return a chunk in a location chosen by us.
 [Demo by shellphish/how2heap](https://github.com/shellphish/how2heap/blob/master/glibc_2.26/tcache_poisoning.c) \
-However since we have no info leak over the binary, heap, stack or libc (in hindsight i should've checked if the binary even had PIE enabled), it doesn't let us hijack the controlflow immedieately.
+However since we have no info leak over the binary, heap, stack or libc (in hindsight I should've checked if the binary even had PIE enabled), it doesn't let us hijack the controlflow immediately.
+With PIE and RELRO not fully enabled it might have been possible to overwrite the GOT of the binary directly, however I never followed that idea to its conclusion.

-Thus we need a info-leak of libc where all that stuff by angelboy comes in.

 Lets say we have a pointer into the libc on our heap.
 If the difference between it and the `_IO_2_1_stdout_`-Structure is small enough we can partially overwrite it to point there without much bruteforce, even if ASLR is enabled.\

-Overwriting it with specific junk [slides 62+ ](https://www.slideshare.net/AngelBoy1/play-with-file-structure-yet-another-binary-exploit-technique)leads it to believe that it's buffer is filled with stuff from the bss-section of libc and thus prints it out upon the next invocation of puts/printf ...\
+Overwriting the stdout-Structure with specific junk seen in [slides 62+](https://www.slideshare.net/AngelBoy1/play-with-file-structure-yet-another-binary-exploit-technique) or copied directly from [here](https://vigneshsrao.github.io/babytcache/), leads it to believe that it's buffer is filled with stuff from the bss-section of libc and thus prints the our enlarged buffer upon the next invocation of puts/printf ...\
 Which is how we leak our libc.

-Now the question to ask is how do we get this libc-pointer and how do we allocate a chunk there.
+Now the question at hand is how do we get this libc-pointer and how do we allocate a chunk there.
-If you've read the Background Info Tcache-Chunks only have a forward pointer to the next free item on their bin.
+If you've read the Background Info you know that Tcache-Chunks only have a forward pointer to the next free item on their bin.
 In contrast to that both the first and the last chunks of "regular" bins (that meaning small, large and unsorted) are equipped with a pointer towards the *main_arena* which is the centralized heap management structure in the libc.

 It has a distance of about 0x4000 (I can't remember and I'm to lazy to check) bytes to the *stdout*-Structure.
-ASLR only randomizes addresses at page boundaries so the smallest increment it can't make it 0x1000, meaning the last the nibbles of the address are static.
+ASLR only randomizes addresses at page boundaries so the the interval between possible 0x1000, meaning the last three nibbles of the address are static.
 So once we have this pointer we can successfully exploit it with a 1 in 16 chance.

+A little clarification: You have a 1 in 16 chance to overwrite a pointer to a chosen location for **all** distances between 0x100 and 0xF000.
+That happens because you are always forced to overwrite the second least significant byte of the address.
+As written 1 nibble (1 hex number) of this byte is random as long as ASLR is enabled, resulting in you guessing it correctly 1 out of 16 times.

 Still leaves the main problem of forcing a chunk into a regular bin.\
-The easiest way is to free a chunk of more than *0x410* bytes since Tcaches won't cover them, however as we coudn't allocate anything that large that didn't work.
+The easiest way is to free a chunk of more than *0x410* bytes since Tcaches won't cover them, however as we can't allocate anything that large it doesn't work.
-(I lied to you ealier this was the point where I found the size limitation)\
+(I lied to you earlier that this was the point where I found the size limitation)\
 Luckily there is another way.\
-Tcache-bins are capped at a **7** free chunks.
-If we free more than that the next chunk will result it to go either into the corresponding *fastbin* or the *unsorted bin*.
+Tcache-bins are capped at **7** free chunks.
+If we free more than that all further freed chunks go either into the corresponding *fastbin* or the *unsorted bin*.
 Leaving us with our much desired fwd-pointer.

 With all of that said we can now finally go over the [exploit](Blindfolded/Blindfold_ex.py).\